xemarap/swedavia_destination_data/README.md

 ## Adding New Year Files

 Drop `destinationsstatistik_YYYY.xlsx` into `Data/` and re-run all three scripts.
 If new country name variants appear, add them to `COUNTRY_NORMALIZE` in `Scripts/01_clean_data.py` and re-check `CONTINENT_OVERRIDES` in `Scripts/03_build_viz_dataset.py`.

+## Acknowledgements

+- Thanks to [Swedavia](https://www.swedavia.se/om-swedavia/statistik/) for publishing their passenger statistics as open data.
+- Geocoding is performed using [geopy](https://github.com/geopy/geopy) and the [Nominatim](https://nominatim.org/) service.
+If you reuse or extend the geocoding step, please follow [Nominatim's usage policy](https://operations.osmfoundation.org/policies/nominatim/).

+## Disclaimer

+This is an independent project and is not associated with or endorsed by Swedavia.